robotframework/robotframework/doc/userguide/src/ExecutingTestCases/BasicUsage.rst

 Short and long options
 ~~~~~~~~~~~~~~~~~~~~~~

-Options always have a long name, such as :opt:`--name`, and the
+Options always have a long name, such as :option:`--name`, and the
 most frequently needed options also have a short name, such as
-:opt:`-N`.
+:option:`-N`.
 In addition to that, long options can be shortened as
 long as they are unique.
-For example, :cli:`--logle DEBUG` works,
+For example, `--logle DEBUG` works,
-while :cli:`--lo log.html` does not, because the former matches only
+while `--lo log.html` does not, because the former matches only
-:opt:`--loglevel`, but the latter matches several options.
+:option:`--loglevel`, but the latter matches several options.
 Short
 and shortened options are practical when executing test cases
 manually, but long options are recommended in `start-up scripts`__,
 because they are easier to understand.